Contents

 Security settings in Inventory Pro control login lockouts, session timeouts, and password requirements.
 These settings are configured at the server level in the application configuration file - they are not adjustable through the Inventory Pro interface.

-Contact your system administrator to review or change security setting values.
+Contact your system administrator to review or change security settings.

 | Task | Where |